kbilsted/WhitespaceWarrior/README.md

 * Regions `#region` and `#endregion`
 * Newlines around properties (getters, setters) and also reordering of properties so `get` is placed before `set`.

-# Other language support
+# Language support

 At the moment only C# is supported.
 However, I'm very interested in working toghether with people wanting whitespacewarrior-support for their favorite language!

 # Running the tool

 	Usage: WhiteSpaceWarrior [options] <Path>